Portugal Tax Consultation: Ensuring Your Finances are Compliant

 That’s why having a qualified tax consultant in Portugal is crucial.
 In this article, we’ll go over everything you need to know about a Portugal tax consultation and why a tax consultant is not just an expense but an investment in financial security, permanent establishment, and efficiency.

-Portugal’s Tax System
+Portugal’s Tax System for Residents and Non Residents

 Person looking at information for investment

-If you spend more than 183 days in Portugal, you’ll be considered a tax resident and liable to pay taxes through Autoridade Tributária e Aduaneira (AT, the Portuguese tax authority).
-Here are three of the most common taxes expats and residents in Portugal can expect to pay:
+Taxes in Portugal are based on residency, not citizenship.
+If you spend more than 183 days a year in Portugal, you’ll be considered a tax resident.
+This means you are liable to pay taxes to Autoridade Tributária e Aduaneira (AT, the Portuguese tax authority) on your worldwide income.

 Personal income tax